suman-X/Suman-demo/README.md

 # Suman-demo
-This is my first git repository.
+This is my first git Repository.
+Code by - Suman